 Favorable progress, on the other hand, moves the defendant one step closer to completing probation.

-The judge has the discretion to modify the terms of probation.
+The judge has the discretion to modify the terms of your probation.
 Such modification can be initiated by the judge, the defendant or the prosecutor.

 A modification is not always in the probationer’s favor.
 For instance, in response to a probation violation the judge might:

-- Extend the period of probation, or
+- Extend the period of alternative sentencing, or

 - Increase the period the probationer must spend in jail.